medhag16/docker_app1/README.md

 For help getting started with Flutter, view our [online documentation](https://flutter.dev/docs), which offers tutorials, samples, guidance on mobile development, and a full API reference.

+A mobile app created on flutter framework that gives the user an interface to run docker from the mobile app .
+The user can select from the different menus and also the information about the different options in docker is provided.
+On the backend HTTPD server and CGI is used.